allengarcia04/allengarcia04/README.md

 **About Me**

-Hey there! 👋 I'm currently pursuing my master's in business information, and my journey into the world of programming has been nothing short of thrilling.
+Hey there! 👋 I'm currently pursuing my master's in business information systems, and my journey into the world of programming has been nothing short of thrilling.
 From the moment I delved into the intricacies of coding, I discovered my passion for building robust back-end solutions.

 **My Tech Stack**